19 Quick and Simple Ways to Increase Amazon Affiliate Earnings [Updated]

 So if you also sell products on Amazon in addition to using Amazon Associates, don't get stuck only writing about/promoting your own products.

 Being an affiliate for your competitors and selling your own product also helps to diversify your income.
 You'll make more money and be a little safer.

 There are some big time sites out there like Dealnews.com that pretty much do nothing other than scouring the internet for discounts and deals.
 Then list them out for their readers.
 In most cases, they are affiliates of those sites so when people purchase, they make money as well.

 This model works because we all love getting a good deal!

 So you can do a smaller version of the same thing by checking out Amazon on a weekly or monthly basis and finding products that fit your niche which are being sold below retail price.

-Plus, sending a regular deal alert email using an auto-responder service like Aweber to make sure the people on your list get used to coming back to your site on a regular basis to find the best deals on products they're interested in.
+Plus, sending a regular deal alert email using an auto-responder service to make sure the people on your list get used to coming back to your site on a regular basis to find the best deals on products they're interested in.

 Don't Forget the Small Fish

-So while most people spend their time focusing on higher dollar products, it's also important to not forget about the ‘smaller fish' low dollar products that people buy.
+While most people spend their time focusing on higher dollar products, it's also important to not forget about the ‘smaller fish' low dollar products that people buy.

 While the individual commission on an $8 product isn't much, if you sell a few hundred $5 – $10 products per month in addition to the big money items, your overall commission goes up.